muhammadMelhem/BrightMindes-JavaAssignment/README.md

      admin: $2a$04$O8i5pQyCHdYkpzB8G3OCL.4IbEnpejUJ8bEQtmAI1UKYsyZdJhXhW

-6-	insert in authority table ADMIN and USER.
+6-	insert in role table ADMIN and USER.

-7-	link in authorities_users table the users with their authorities.
+7-	link in role_users table the users with their roles.

 8-	make maven clean update.